-We have studied the nonlinear propagation of DA waves in an unmagnetized dusty plasma containing Boltzmann-distributed electrons and ions, mobile charge fluctuating negative dust and charge fluctuating stationary negative dust.
+We have studied the nonlinear propagation of DA waves in an unmagnetized dusty plasma containing Boltzmann-distributed electrons and ions, mobile charge fluctuating positive dust and charge fluctuating stationary negative dust.
 We have shown here how the basic features of the nonlinear DA waves are modified by the presence of the charge fluctuating dust in dusty plasmas.
 The results, which have been obtained from this investigation, can be summarized as follows:

 The dust charge fluctuation is a source of dissipation and is responsible for the formation of DA shock waves in the dusty plasma.
 The shock structures are associated with the negative potential (A<0) as well as positive potential (A<0).
-It is shown that the height (normalized by k_BT_e/e) of the potential structures in the form of the shock waves is directly proportional to the shock speed inversely proportional to the shock speed U_0 .
+It is shown that the height (normalized by $k_B T_e/e$) of the potential structures in the form of the shock waves is directly proportional to the shock speed U_0 , and it is also found that the thickness (normalized by λ{Dd}) of these shock structures is inversely proportional to the shock speed U_0 .